 Whales feed on a variety of marine animals, including krill and fish, deep in the ocean.
 When they come to the surface for air, they also defecate.
-Whale poop acts as a fertilizer for phytoplankton, which powers them to absorb hundreds of thousands of tons of carbon from the atmosphere each year.
+Whale poop acts as a fertiliser for phytoplankton, which powers them to absorb hundreds of thousands of tons of carbon from the atmosphere each year.
 This makes whales vital in our fight against climate change and shows why they are so important to protect.

 Koalas are important to ecosystems in Australia in a few different ways.
-First, their droppings fertilize the forest floor, which promotes plant growth—and some small mammals and insects feast on them, too.
+First, their droppings fertilise the forest floor, which promotes plant growth—and some small mammals and insects feast on them, too.
 Second, birds are known to use koala fur in their nests, as it is highly insulating.
 Third, koalas help preserve eucalyptus forests—if koalas disappeared, other animal populations that would then be able to access eucalyptus would surge, leading to the decimation of the trees.
 By protecting koalas, we help protect hundreds of other plant and animal species.
 Because Australia is so often wrought by bushfires, it is vital to keep the species alive that protect these ecosystems.

 Many of us are intimately familiar with how dogs can help us in myriad ways.
 In our homes, classrooms, nursing homes, and hospitals, therapy dogs help relieve stress and anxiety and provide numerous benefits to children with ADHD and autism.
-Assistance dogs, known as service dogs in the US, receive specialized training to help individuals with disabilities.
+Assistance dogs, known as service dogs in the US, receive specialised training to help individuals with disabilities.

 Specially trained dogs help wildlife rescue teams search for injured, sick, and missing animals.
 For example, IFAW works with the University of the Sunshine Coast Detection Dogs for Conservation team in Australia, in which dogs detect sick and injured koalas to help the team conduct health and habitat surveys.
 One detection dog, Bear, can find koalas by the scent of their fur.
-Another, Billie-Jean, locates fresh koala feces for DNA sampling, and recent recruit Austin identifies koala and quoll habitats.
+Another, Billie-Jean, locates fresh koala faeces for DNA sampling, and recent recruit Austin identifies koala and quoll habitats.

 Many dogs also help rescue people during disasters.
 A winner of our 23rd annual Animal Action Awards, Davey the Spaniel, serves with Lancashire Fire and Rescue Service in the UK as a search and rescue dog, working at sites of earthquakes and explosions to search for high-risk missing people.